Mamut3D/mamut3d.github.io/docs/content/kb/cpu.md

 lstopo --of png > cpu.png
 ```

-Export from gcloud shell VM (sadly no NUMA there as expected):
+Export from gcloud shell VM (sadly only single NUMA there as expected):

 ![Gcloud shell CPU visualisation](/kb/cpu/cpu.png)